Billionaire Profile

 2012

-Became part of the MLB San Diego Padres ownership group
+Became an investor in the San Diego Padres ownership group.

 Philanthropy & Social Impact

-Supports initiatives in education, culture, health, and sports.
+Supports projects in culture, education, environment, health, social assistance, productive projects, and sports.

 Business Philosophy & Leadership